project-illium/illium-documentation/docs/node/running_a_node.md

       --coinbaseaddr=         An optional address to send all coinbase rewards to.
 If this option is not used the wallet will automatically select an internal address.
+      --networkkey=           A network key to use for this node.
+This will override the node's peer ID.

 Policy:
       --minfeeperkilobyte=    The minimum fee per kilobyte that the node will